bozzzzo/quark/examples/README.md

     quark --python package slack.q
     pip install --user datawire-quark-twisted slack/py/dist/slack-0.1.0-py2-none-any.whl

-Note: if you are testing quark inside a virtualenv you should drop the `--user` flag for `pip install`
+**Note**: if you are testing quark inside a virtualenv you should drop the `--user` flag for `pip install`

 Run the bot

     slack-bot && python bot.py

+**Note**: in case running hte bot produces a `UserWarning: You do not have a working installation of the service_identity module: 'No module named pyasn1.codec.der.decoder'` you can usually fix that with a `pip uninstall service_identity && pip install --user service_identity`

 ### JavaScript